sakhstaebir/flyCaptcha/README.md

 ## flyCaptcha

-<b>The Number #1 Captcha Solving Service on RapidAPI.<b> We provide a highly maintained, up-to-date and scalable API based solution for many possible use cases and applications.
+**The Number #1 Captcha Solving Service on RapidAPI.** We provide a highly maintained, up-to-date and scalable API based solution for many possible use cases and applications.

 Automatic captcha solving service, stably support for a single customer with an average of millions of calls per day.